Randy Savage and Hulk Hogan: Top Two WWF Icons of the Late 80s

 Randy "Macho Man" Savage also known as Randy Mario Poffo was the oldest son of professional wrestler Angelo Poffo who I remember seeing wrestling in the 50s.
 Before becoming a professional wrestler, Randy Savage was a minor league baseball player right out of high school.
 At 6'2" 245 pounds, "Macho Man“ wasn't that big, but he was a very skilled wrestler trained by his father, Angelo.
 During the 80s and 90s, Savage held 20 championships among the WWF, WCW, and Intercontinental League.
 In 1987 he was the WWF "King of the Ring."
 Savage wrestled with WWF 1985-1994 and was Intercontinental champ 1985-1987.

-In the ring, "Macho Man" was managed by his first real life wife, Miss Elizabeth Hulette.
+In the ring, "Macho Man" was managed by his first real-life wife, Miss Elizabeth Hulette.
 His entrance into the ring for every event was very spectacular.
-Upon playing of the music "Pomp and Circumstance," Savage would make his way to the ring with his manager, mount the ropes, flex his biceps, and in a deep and raspy voice shout, "Oh yeah."
+Upon playing the music "Pomp and Circumstance," Savage would make his way to the ring with his manager, mount the ropes, flexing his biceps, and in a deep and raspy voice shout, "Oh yeah."
 He always wore colorful ring attire and was known for his patented "flying hammer" or "flying elbow" delivered from the top rope to subdue his opponents.
 Some of "Macho Man's" best matches were against Hulk Hogan and Ricky Dragon Steamboat.
 Savage also appeared as a tag team partner of Hulk Hogan.

 When "Hulk" was younger, he attended college and also played the guitar.
 Hogan started his career with Japan Professional Wrestling 1980-1985.
 I remember seeing Hogan for the first time when he accompanied singer Cyndi Lauper to the 1985 Grammy Awards.

-Hulk Hogan really helped Vincent McMahon who owned the WWF to get this wrestling organization very successful during the late 80s.
+Hulk Hogan helped Vincent McMahon who owned the WWF to get this wrestling organization very successful during the late 80s.
 Hogan was always portrayed as an all-American character in contrast to Randy Savage who was usually the villain.
 He attracted a lot of fans with his Hulkamania.
 The "Hulk" also entered the ring with a yellow and ring colored shirt which he would take off and then flex his muscles.
 Some of his most memorable matches were against the 7'4" 520 pound Andre "The Giant."
-In Wrestlemania III, Hogan body slammed "The Giant" and won the match with a leg drop.
+In Wrestlemania III, Hogan body-slammed "The Giant" and won the match with a leg drop.
 What is interesting is that Miss Elizabeth, Savage's manager, also became Hulk Hogan's manager.
 This added a lot of theater to the relationship between Savage and Hogan.

-Biograhical information about Randy Savage and Hulk Hogan was taken from Wikipedia.
+Biographical information about Randy Savage and Hulk Hogan was taken from Wikipedia.

 Randy Savage and Hulk Hogan